ninjazan420/Szurubooru-Bluesky-Bot/README.md

 2. **How it works**:
    - The script logs into Bluesky using your credentials.
-   - It starts fetching posts from f0ck.org starting from ID 1.
+   - It starts fetching posts from your instance starting from ID 1.
    - For each valid post, it formats the content and posts it to Bluesky.
    - If a post is not found, it skips to the next ID and retries.